texonica/company-dashboard/memory-bank/progress.md

 - ClickUp API integration for task management capabilities
 - API endpoint structure for payments and subscriptions
 - Application structure for operations/financial features
+- New components for AITable record interaction:
+  - DatePickerInput for date selection
+  - URLInput for URL field editing
+  - AITableViewButton for direct record access

 ## What's Left
 - Complete payments and subscriptions API implementation